lbryio/spec/index.md

 ## Blockchain

 The LBRY blockchain is a public, proof-of-work blockchain.
+The design is based on the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
+This document does not cover or specify any aspects of LBRY that are identical to Bitcoin, and instead focuses on the differences.

-It serves three key purposes:
+The blockchain serves three key purposes:

 1. An index of the content available on the network
 2. A payment system and record of purchases for priced content
 3. Cryptographic publisher identities

-The LBRY blockchain is a fork of the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
-This document does not cover or specify any aspects of LBRY that are identical to Bitcoin, and instead focuses on the differences.

 ### Stakes